 Get recommended reads, deals, and more from Hachette

 Daniel Ponce de Leon is a Major League Baseball pitcher for the St. Louis Cardinals.
-His inspiring baseball story includes a long, winding path from high school to the majors, including recovering from a life-threatening skull fracture and brain injury that occurred when hit by one line drive.
+His inspiring baseball story includes a long, winding path from high school to the Majors, including recovering from a life-threatening skull fracture and brain injury that occurred when hit by one line drive.
 Daniel was born in La Mirada, California, on January 16, 1992, to Ramon and Mary Poncedeleon.
 In 2018, he married Jennifer Beatty, whom he met while attending Embry-Riddle University.
 His surname was originally spelled as one word, “Poncedeleon,” but he legally changed the spelling to three words, “Ponce de Leon.”
-A devout Christian and faith-driven family man, Daniel and his wife spend their off-season at their home in New Smyrna Beach, Florida.
-They have three children.
+A devout Christian and faith-driven family man, Daniel and his wife spend their offseason in their home in New Smyrna Beach, Florida.
+They have two young children.

 A 25-year media veteran, Tom Zenner was a frontline television sports anchor at NBC 5 in Chicago, Fox 25 in Boston, and ABC 15 in Phoenix covering all major sporting events of that era.
 He has written more than 40 commemorative sports championship books on teams that won the Super Bowl, World Series, NBA Championship, and Stanley Cup.
 In 2011, he authored the commemorative book on the Royal Wedding for “Access Hollywood.”
 In addition, Tom is Editor in Chief for http://www.VTPost.com, launched in 2020 under the Valutainment media brand, as the primary news source for busy people.
 Tom lives in Manhattan Beach, CA with his wife Shonda, daughter Avana, son Dash, and his daughter Brooke is a recent graduate of Pepperdine University.